Return to In-Person Instruction

 The District will utilize CDC guidelines and recommendations to ensure we implement the safest and most current practices for the cleaning, sanitizing, and disinfecting of our school campuses while allowing students to engage in classroom activities.
 Campuses will institute more frequent cleaning practices, including additional cleaning by custodial staff, in ways that are safe and developmentally appropriate.
 To ensure a sanitary environment for students and staff:

-- FFA will arrange for additional cleaning and disinfecting of surfaces that are touched in common throughout the day.
+- Faith Family Academy will arrange for additional cleaning and disinfecting of surfaces that are touched in common throughout the day.
 This include objects such as door handles, knobs, and buttons.

 - The district will arrange for cleaning of commonly touched surfaces in classrooms between different class groups, if the same room will be used by multiple class groups.